keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 ### Second Bug

-Cool, let's do the FTS search via UI.
-Ooops, no search results found!
+Cool, let's try the FTS search via the UI.
+Oops, no search results are found!
 Now what?

 ![Not Found](assets/img/20260401/empty-search-results.png){: }
 _Empty Search Results_

-Apparently, there are problems with FTS search functionality.
+Apparently, there are problems with the FTS search functionality.
 Let's debug by exercising the FTS search function `search_recipes_fts` defined in the service layer of the application:

 ```python